axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-not-about-government-but-about-governance.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>The nice story is that governments have a monopoly on force to protect the country&rsquo;s borders and to have one foreign policy.
-But goverments are <span class="_paradigm">FIAT</span> institutions, based on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> What people need, and what always emerges, is some governance.
+The other story is that goverments are <span class="_paradigm">FIAT</span> institutions, based on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> What people need, and what always emerges, is some governance.
 A way to make it easier to collaborate, live together, and work together.</p>
  <p>You don't need governance if you are stranded in an island by yourself.
 The only &lsquo;agreement&rsquo; you can have with the other animals in the island is, <span class="_quotespan">If you come near me again and I will slaughter you.</span> But that doesn&rsquo;t work with people.
 You need governance with people, <span class="_quotespan">This is how we collaborate to do things together and get to a higher level of life.</span></p>
  <p>Governance is about collaborating to change those agreements, our ability to change the culture.
 And that is the point.</p>